Skip To Main Content

 Hardie’s first season as the head baseball coach was cut short early in 2020 due to COVID-19 pandemic.
 The Trojans finished the shortened season with a record of 6-9 and were on track to have the program’s best season since 2016.

-Academically, the Trojans had four NAIA Scholar-Athletes and 15 NSAA Scholar-Athletes.
+Academically, the Trojans had four Academic All-Americans and 15 Academic All-Conference athletes.

 On the mound, Devin DeBoer and Carver Hultgren earned conference Pitcher-of-the-Week honors.
 Hultgren pitched the program's first no-hitter since 2005.